kubernetes-sigs/kubebuilder/README.md

 - ### Slack
   For realtime discussion,  you can join the [#kubebuilder](https://slack.k8s.io/#kubebuilder) slack channel.
 Slack requires registration, but the Kubernetes team is open invitation to anyone to register here.
 Feel free to come and ask any questions.

+## Contributing
+Contributions are greatly appreciated.
+The maintainers actively manage the issues list, and try to highlight issues suitable for newcomers.
+The project follows the typical GitHub pull request model.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+Before starting any work, please either comment on an existing issue, or file a new one.